Transferring Credits into BHCC

 Can I use credits earned outside of the United States?

-If you earned credits at colleges and universities located outside of the United States, you must obtain a detailed course-by-course evaluation of your foreign transcripts utilizing a credential evaluation service.
-Here are a few organizations to choose from:
+If you earned credits at a university located outside of the United States or Canada*, you must obtain a detailed course-by-course evaluation of your international transcripts utilizing a credential evaluation service.
+Organizations our students frequently use are:

 - The Center for Educational Documentation (CED) www.cedevaluations.com

-Students who plan to transfer to a 4-year university may be required to use a specific credential evaluation company.
-If you know where you plan to transfer after studying at BHCC, call the admissions department an ask which credential evaluation company they accept.
+Students who plan to transfer to a 4-year university may be required to use a specific credential evaluation service.
+If you know where you plan to transfer after studying at BHCC, contact their admissions department and ask which credential evaluations they accept.

 What if the college I attended has closed?